Dynamic programming by polymorphic semiring algebraic shortcut fusion

 Note that we often have finite groups where we are not interested in defining inverses for all elements, for example where we need $y_{\left(m^{\prime}\right)^{-1}\odot m}$ but $\left(m^{\prime}\right)^{-1}\odot m\notin\mathbb{M}$.
 In that case, setting $y_{\left(m^{\prime}\right)^{-1}\odot m}=i_{\oplus}$ suffices to appropriately truncate the above product.

-For such group lifting algebras, terms of the form $c\otimes_{\mathcal{M}}w_{\mathcal{M}}\left(x\right)$ simplify even further.
-We can solve $m^{\prime}\odot v\left(x\right)=m$ uniquely to find $m^{\prime}=v\left(x\right)^{-1}\odot m$, so that the product (\ref{eq:lift_product-map}) can, in this situation, now be computed as:
+For such group lifting algebras, terms of the form $u\otimes_{\mathcal{M}}w_{\mathcal{M}}\left(x\right)$ simplify even further.
+We can solve $m^{\prime}\odot v\left(x\right)=m$ uniquely to find $m^{\prime}=v\left(x\right)^{-1}\odot m$, so that the product (\ref{eq:lift-product-map}) can, in this situation, now be computed as,

 which is an $O\left(1\right)$ time operation.
-Thus, DP recurrences derived using group lifting constraints, are often computable with additional, multiplicative time complexity increase of only $O\left(M\right)$.
+Thus, semiring polymorphic configuration generators can be modified to produce constrained configurations with multiplicative time complexity increase of only $O\left(M\right)$, if constraints are expressible in terms of a group algebra.
 Some examples of useful, simplified constraint algebras are listed in \nameref{sec:AppendixD}.